interkosmos/sdl77/API.md

 ### SUBROUTINE GLOCK()
 Locks current layer for direct pixel manipulation.

+### SUBROUTINE GMBUT(IBUT1, IBUT2, IBUT3)
+Returns mouse button clicks (left, middle, right).
+On click, the button state is set to `1`.

-### SUBROUTINE GMOUSE(IXREL, IYREL)
+### SUBROUTINE GMOUSE(IXREL, IXREL, IX, IY)
-Returns relative mouse motion as 8-byte integer.
+Returns relative mouse motion and absolute mouse position as 8-byte integer.

 ### SUBROUTINE GOPEN(IW, IH, TITLE, ISTAT)
 Opens the SDL 1.2 window.
 Only a single window can be opened at a time. `TITLE`